tcbeatie/role_finder/README.md

 ### Profile Externalization Architecture

-**Key Innovation**: Candidate profiles are stored in the `candidate_profile` database table, not hardcoded in workflows.
+Candidate profiles are stored in the `candidate_profile` database table, not hardcoded in workflows.
 This enables:

 - **Multi-user support**: Multiple users can share the same workflows with different profiles
 - **Clean workflow files**: No personal data (resume, criteria) in workflow JSON files